nandorojo/moti/docs/docs/installation.md

 ```sh
 Property 'Proxy' doesn't exist, js engine: hermes [Mon Feb 08 2021 19:21:54.427] ERROR Invariant Violation: Module AppRegistry is not a registered callable module (calling runApplication), js engine: hermes
 ```

-If you see this, you haven't correctly installed the right version of Hermes, so please confirm that.

 ## Using inline requires